Sydneychick2748/express.js-note-taker/README.md

 ## Contributing
 This project is an application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file. if you would like to contruibute can visit my gitHub here:
+This application uses an Express.js back end and saves and retrieves note data from a JSON file.
+If you would like to contribute, visit my GitHub here:

+## Questions.
-## Questions if you have any questions about this website you can email me at anabennett77@gmail.com and check out my gitHub here at :
+If you have any questions about this website, you can email me at anabennett77@gmail.com and check out my GitHub here at :